Best Albums of 2025

 Points of Origin - Will Stratton

 The scene laid out in Points of Origin’s gentle piano-led number “Temple Bar” conjures the California of Laurel Canyon; one can practically imagine Warren Zevon spinning around on a stool and raising a glass, a wolfish grin on his face.
-With his virtuosic talent in fingerstyle guitar, Will Stratton has many vivid compositions to his name already, but on his eighth studio album he creates his most vivid musical world yet, one sourced from versions of California both realistic and mythic.
+With his virtuosic talent in fingerstyle guitar, Will Stratton has many vivid compositions to his name already, but on his eighth studio album he creates his most colorful musical world yet, one sourced from versions of California both realistic and mythic.
 (In this detailed guide to each song, Stratton’s explanations make the whole thing sound like a short story collection.)
 It’s a tapestry full of fine detail; not many people writing music about California would think to name-drop Morro Bay.
 Where many of Stratton’s best tunes (“If You Wait Long Enough,” “New Vanguard Blues”) center on his vocals and dextrous fingerpicking, Points of Origin is a full band affair, with numbers like “I Found You” and “Higher and Drier” offering an appeal that’s damn near crossover.
 Listening to Points of Origin I was reminded of Paul Thomas Anderson’s Inherent Vice, another nostalgia-tinged remembrance of my home state, one that sticks in the memory for its graceful interweaving of places real and imagined.
 In the end, the line between those two turns out to be not so defined after all.
-(Listen to our interview)
+(Listen to our interview) - Brice Ezell

 Remscela - Milkweed